What is Stewardship Week?

 - Produce public service announcements for Stewardship Week and play them on local radio stations.

-- Distribute tree seedlings and plant seeds to students in schools in the county.
+- Distribute pollinator seeds to students in schools in the county.

 - Team up with a local grocery store to provide paper grocery bags for middle school students to design posters.